 Dr. Ida Salamon, née Labudović

-She authored an exhibition at the Ethnographical Museum in Belgrade entitled: “Between Tradition and Fashion – Garments of Belgrade Jews at the End of XIX and the First Half of XX Century.“ This exhibition was awarded the “Event of the Year in Serbian Photography” by the National Center for Photography.
+I authored an exhibition at the Ethnographical Museum in Belgrade entitled: “Between Tradition and Fashion – Garments of Belgrade Jews at the End of XIX and the First Half of XX Century.“ This exhibition was awarded the “Event of the Year in Serbian Photography” by the National Center for Photography.

-She participated at “Esperansa 2004”.
+I participated at “Esperansa 2004”.

-Ida Salamon was writing as a freelance journalist for “Die Presse” (Vienna), “Wiener Zeitung” (Vienna), “NU” – maniging editor from 2012 till 2018 (Vienna), “Die Gemeinde” (Vienna), “Prestup” (Belgrade), “NIN” (Belgrade), “Novi magazin” (Belgrade), “Jevrejski Pregled” (Belgrade), “Novi Glasnik” (Vienna) and “Most/Nekad i sad” (Israel).
-She edited the magazine “SAN”.
+I was writing as a freelance journalist for “Die Presse” (Vienna), “Wiener Zeitung” (Vienna), “NU” – maniging editor from 2012 till 2018 (Vienna), “Die Gemeinde” (Vienna), “Prestup” (Belgrade), “NIN” (Belgrade), “Novi magazin” (Belgrade), “Nedeljnik” (Belgrade), “Jevrejski Pregled” (Belgrade), “Novi Glasnik” (Vienna), “Most/Nekad i sad” and Art Market Magazine (Israel).
+I edited the magazine “SAN”.

-She is currently working at the Jewish Museum Vienna.
+I am currently working at the Jewish Museum Vienna.

-Dr. Salamon is a member of the International Federation of Journalists (IFJ, Brussels) and International Association for Southeast European Anthropology (InASEA).
+I am member of the International Federation of Journalists (IFJ, Brussels) and International Association for Southeast European Anthropology (InASEA).